 Since 2014 I have been working as a Senior Lecture and pathway lead for Specialist & Advanced Paramedic Practitioners (Urgent & Emergency Care) from South East Coast Ambulance Service NHS Foundation Trust (SECAmb) and the London Ambulance Service NHS Trust (LAS).
 I work as part of the paramedic post-registration team, delivering high quality, post-graduate education and undertaking research and enterprise activities.
-As pathway lead I provide curriculum coordination, academic leadership and pastoral care to students from a variety of backgrounds and manage the administration and development of the pathway.
+As Course Director I provide curriculum coordination, academic leadership and pastoral care to students from a variety of backgrounds and manage the administration and development of the pathway.
 This involves maintaining good working relationships with a variety of stakeholders and commissioning trusts.
-I am currently involved in the design and delivery of the Advanced Clinical Practice Masters course, which will enable students to develop and work at advanced practice level
+I am currently work as MSc Advanced Clinical Practice (ACP) Course Director and am responsible for the design and delivery of the pathway, which will enable students to develop and work at advanced practice level.

 As part of my MSc dissertation I conducted a service evaluation of the experiences of specialist paramedics working in rotational environments using a retrospective cohort.